EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  Buenos Aires Argentina

- Author contributions: LF and LS originally formulated the idea, NV, CC developed the methodology, NV, CC, LF, and LS analyzed the data and wrote the manuscript.
+ **Author contributions**: LF and LS originally formulated the idea, NV, CC developed the methodology, NV, CC, LF, and LS analyzed the data and wrote the manuscript.